scottvr/pbngen/README.md

     end
 ```

+As you can see, the vector representation is the source for the raster, so eliding it won't save any time.

 ## Painterly Output with `--blobbify`

 The `--blobbify` feature allows for a more artistic, "painterly" result by subdividing large, uniform color regions into smaller, more organically shaped "blobs."
 This can simulate the appearance of individual brushstrokes.